 We will do our best to process all updates within 48 hours of their receipt.

 Articles are automatically gathered from local news sources by searching for the names of the candidates, using the machine readable news syndication feeds.

 For this election, we are gathering the news directly from the following local news sources: Cabin Radio, CBC North, CKLB, Moose FM, and NNSL.
 Candidate news mentions are news articles from the above listed sources that mention a candidate by name.

 In order to treat all candidates equally, our news gathering is an automated process and we will not manually add news stories to a ward or candidate page; this prevents us from introducing subjective judgement calls.
 If a specific news article is not showing up on our website it is because it is awaiting moderation or because it has not be located through the search process described above.
 We will only remove news articles in cases where the candidate is mistaken for another person with the same name.

-For the 2019 election period we will display candidate news articles published after June 1st, 2019.
+For the 2023 election period we will display candidate news articles published as far back as we can.

 To report an article that has been incorrectly associated with a candidate please email us at email@example.com.